AIRLegend/Anvil/README.md

 Swing based Java graphic library.

 Can easily be used by anyone who wants to implement a simple GUI in his/her project.

+Please, feel free to visit the project wiki for more info.